 - a.
 Target Population: Depending on program, Older Adults aged 55 or 60 years and older experiencing serious mental illness or at risk for developing a serious mental illness. - b.
 Total Budget: Intensive Care Management \$2,995,707; IMPACT \$392,362; Senior Peer Counseling \$370,479. - c.
-Staff: 26 Full time equivalent multi-disciplinary staff. - d.
-Number served: For FY 15/16: ICMT served individuals; IMPACT served Individuals; Senior Peer Counseling Program trained and supported 40 volunteer Peers and served 120 individuals. - e.
-Outcomes: Changes in Level of Care Utilization System (LOCUS) scores (Impact and ICM only), reductions in Psychiatric Emergency Service visits, reductions in hospitalizations, decreased Patient Health Questionnaire (PHQ-9) scores (Impact only), and reduced isolation, which is assessed by the PEARLS.
+Staff: 27 Full time equivalent multi-disciplinary staff. - d.
+Number served: For FY 16/1y: ICMT served 245 individuals; IMPACT served 217 individuals; Senior Peer Counseling Program trained and supported 68 volunteers and served 527 individuals. - e.
+Outcomes: For IMPACT and ICM: Changes in Level of Care Utilization System (LOCUS) scores, reductions in Psychiatric Emergency Service visits, reductions in hospitalizations, decreased Patient Health Questionnaire (PHQ-9) scores, and reduced isolation, which is assessed by the PEARLS (ICM only).
+The SPC Program is in the process of implementing a Loneliness Scale that will be administered at intake, and at the end of counseling to assess levels of isolation and loneliness.